 Be a human

 A company’s leader taking the time to address the public in a situation where emotions are high can pay dividends in the consumers’ mindsets toward the company.
 This is a thoughtful gesture that shows consumers the company’s genuine attitude and gives them more reason to believe the crisis isn’t taken lightly by the executive team.
 Stopping bots that could inadvertently produce further controversy could save companies any added embarrassment as well as force the company to show consumers a more human, personal side.
 In an iMedia article, Michael Estrin brought up the example of the NRA using a bot that tweeted “Good morning, shooters!
 Happy Friday!
-Weekend plans?” immediately following the shooting in the Aurora, Colorado movie theater.
+Weekend plans?” immediately following the shooting in the Aurora, Colorado movie theatre.
 Not only are instances like this incredibly insensitive, but they could demonstrate to consumers that your company does not have much dedicated, personal presence in social media.

 Let power users emerge

-If Facebook or Twitter becomes an avenue for customers to share their opinions, set some basic ground rules regarding profanity and spamming and leave some room for power users to come to your company’s defense.
+If Facebook or Twitter becomes an avenue for customers to share their opinions, set some basic ground rules regarding profanity and spamming and leave some room for power users to come to your company’s defence.
 Responding to every comment or tweet would be implausible and unnecessary thanks to these power users.
 Kraft Foods, the brand behind the Oreo Cookie, came under fire for releasing a rainbow stuffed cookie for Gay Pride month.
 Those who felt strongly against the issue made their displeasure known on Kraft Foods’ Facebook page.
 Then, the company’s own fans on Facebook suppressed the crisis by defending the company there.
-The amount of loyal fans coming to a company’s defense could also serve as a gauge for the success of the company’s marketing strategy.
+The number of loyal fans coming to a company’s defence could also serve as a gauge for the success of the company’s marketing strategy.

 Directing consumers with angry comments or complaints about your company to a lesser trafficked area (on or offline) can save you from getting more negative attention in social.
-Jay Baer wroteabout this — he refers to this practice as building “a pressure relief valve.”
+Jay Baer wrote about this — he refers to this practice as building “a pressure relief valve.”
 He cites Penn State as doing a good job of redirecting individuals to vent on a Facebook status post during the height of the Jerry Sandusky trial.
-With the creation of this Facebook status, Penn State was able to have some degree of control over spread of negative attention.
+With the creation of this Facebook status, Penn State was able to have some degree of control over the spread of negative attention.